 Content marketing planning, strategy, story and context are all great but without a conversation their value is silent.
 Establishing “listening posts” where your audience lives and hangs out is essential to get a pulse on what they are thinking and talking about.

-These strategic issues must be considered before you can expect any success with content marketing.
-Without adequately addressing them, you might be better off sticking with Yellow Page ads and direct mail flyers.
+All of these strategic issues must be considered and addressed before you can expect any success with content marketing.
+Skip this work and you might be better off sticking with Yellow Page ads and direct mail flyers.

 How have you approached your content marketing planning and implementation?
 Is it working out?